-All schools and colleges are required to issue Part One of Keeping Children Safe in Education (September 2019) - in full - to their staff and ensure that they have read and understood its contents.
-At St George's Catholic School we are adopting this guidance and its contents across the whole organisation and whilst the language refers to "school" or "headteacher" it applies to both care and education provision provided at St George's Catholic School.
-School should be interpreted to be "St George's Catholic School" and "headteacher" should be interpreted as "principal" Part One can be accessed here
+All schools and colleges are required to issue, in full, Part One and Annex A of Keeping Children Safe in Education (September 2020) to their staff and ensure that they have read and understood its contents.
+At St George's Catholic Primary School we are adopting this guidance and its contents across the whole organisation and whilst the language refers to "school" or "headteacher" it applies to both care and education provision provided at St George's Catholic Primary School.
+School should be interpreted to be "St George's Catholic Primary School" and "headteacher" should be interpreted as "Mr Mark Braund"